alpaka-group/llama/docs/pages/install.rst

 Dependencies
 ------------

+- cmake 3.18.3 or higher
 - Boost 1.70.0 or higher
 - libfmt 6.2.1 or higher (optional) for building the tests and examples and LLAMA supporting to dump mappings as SVG/HTML
 - `Alpaka <https://github.com/alpaka-group/alpaka>`_ (optional) for building some examples
 - `Vc <https://github.com/VcDevel/Vc>`_ (optional) for building some examples

 Build tests and examples